UCL-ARC/r-novice-gapminder/episodes/09-create.md

 Git keeps all of its files in the `.git` directory.
-To recover from this little mistake, Dracula can remove the `.git` folder in the moons subdirectory by running the following command from inside the `planets` directory:
+To recover from this little mistake, Dracula can remove the `.git` folder in the moons subdirectory by running the following command from inside the `data-dictionary` directory:

 ```bash
 $ rm -rf moons/.git